-- Enrollment periods: Paul Mitchell The School Murfreesboro usually begins a new cosmetology classes about every four (4) weeks and cosmetology instructor class about every twelve (12) weeks, depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Murfreesboro for exact starting dates. - Holidays and school closures: Paul Mitchell The School Murfreesboro allows the following holidays off: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and December 24 and 25.
+- Enrollment periods: Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville usually begins a new cosmetology class about every eight (8) weeks, manicuring class every ten (10) weeks, and student instructor/instructor course every ten (10) weeks, depending upon space availability.
+Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville for exact starting dates. - Pholidays and school closures: Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville allows the following holidays off: New Year's Day, Memorial Day, July 4, Labor Day, Thanksgiving Day, December 24 and 25, and one day per month for staff personal development.
 These dates are determined according to the calendar each year.
 Additional holidays may be added to the schedule at the discretion of school administration.
 The school is open for business unless there is a declared State of Emergency.
-Unexpected closures and snow days will be announced on local television, radio stations, and Facebook. - Enrollment contract: Paul Mitchell The School Murfreesboro clearly outlines the obligation of both the school and the student in the enrollment contract.
-A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Murfreesboro offers a variety of monthly financial payment schedules.
-See Paul Mitchell The School Murfreesboro's Admissions Leader or Financial Aid Leader for details.
+Unexpected closures and snow days will be reported via the schools website and/or Facebook page. - 13 Enrollment contract: Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville clearly outlines the obligation of both the school and the student in the enrollment contract.
+A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville offers a variety of monthly financial payment schedules.
+See Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville's Admissions Leader or Financial Aid Leader for details.